canfar/openstack-sandbox/CANFAR2OpenStack.md

         Complete!
         ```
-        Next, the initial ram disk needs to be updated so that it includes the root partition virtual device (see http://www.ctlai.com/?p=10):
+        Next, the initial ram disk needs to be updated so that it includes the ```/dev/vda``` device where the root partition resides (see http://www.ctlai.com/?p=10):

         ```
         $ cd /boot